pointcove-rblx/guidelines/README.md

 # Pointcove Environmental Consistency Handbook
-Revision 23B, July 2023 1st Edition
+Revision PRE24, Feburary 2024 Cumulative Update

 This handbook will contain all of Pointcove's operations guidelines.
 There may be some other guidelines where for the respective section, will be referred to another set of guidelines.
 However, this handbook contains all of the general expectations for all of Pointcove's operations.